sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_8_ExplainingPythonFiles/Q_8_ExplainingPythonFiles_Quiz.md

 **Description**

-a) By doing these steps, we will get the properties of a Binary file.
+By doing these steps, we will get the properties of a Binary file.

-b) These steps are not correct.

-c) These steps are not correct.

-d) It is not correct.

 ---
 ---